wolny/pytorch-3dunet/README.md

 where `CONFIG` is the path to a YAML configuration file that specifies all aspects of the training process.

 In order to train on your own data just provide the paths to your HDF5 training and validation datasets in the config.
+Below are some example configs for segmentation and regression tasks:

 * sample config for 3D semantic segmentation (cell boundary segmentation): [train_config_segmentation.yaml](resources/3DUnet_confocal_boundary/train_config.yml)
 * sample config for 3D regression task (denoising): [train_config_regression.yaml](resources/3DUnet_denoising/train_config_regression.yaml)